uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/6-io-streams.md

 parent: Introduction to Linux
 ---

-# Working with Input/Output Streams
+# Working with I/O Streams

-When you run a program (at the command-line or by clicking), the Linux operating system creates a new process for running the program.
+When you run a program (using the command line or by clicking), the Linux operating system creates a new _process_ for running the program.
 Every Linux process has an input stream (known as standard in) for providing input to a program and two output streams, one for regular output (known as standard out) and one for providing information about errors (known as standard error).
-In this section, you will learn how to use these streams to provide input to a program and to capture the output.
+In this section, you will learn how to use these input/output, or "I/O", streams to redirect a program's output to a file or to another program as an input.

-### Redirection
+## Redirection

-The examples in this section will use commands that we’ve not yet discussed.
+The examples in this section will use commands that we've not yet discussed.
 Refer to the man pages for information about unfamiliar commands.

 As we already know, commands like `pwd` and `ls` will print output to screen by default.
 Sometimes, however, we may prefer to write the output of these commands to a file.
 In Linux, we can redirect the output of a program to a file of our choosing.
 This operation is done with the `>` operator.